 Vocational counselors may need state or national licensure depending upon their employer and their career duties.
 For example, the BLS reports that a private practice vocational career counselor may need a professional license but that a counselor working in a college or university job center may not.

 Should a license be needed for a career in private practice, vocational counselors can earn a state counseling license by completing a master's degree program, participating in 2,000 to 3,000 hours of verified clinical work experience and passing an exam.
 In addition, counselors need to complete continuing education credits in order to renew their license.

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), the employment of career, or vocational, counselors should see a 12% increase between 2012 and 2022, which is just about the same as the average increase for all jobs in the United States.
-The BLS also cites the average salary of vocational counselors as $56,160 per year, as of May 2013.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of school and career counselors should see an 8% increase between 2018 and 2028, which is a faster than average increase for all jobs in the United States.
+The BLS also cites the average salary of educational, guidance, school, and vocational counselors as $60,160 per year, as of May 2018.